 There is a reason alfalfa horse feed is still used today and that’s because it is safe and nutritious.
 Read on to find out more about the potential health benefits of alfalfa for horses.

-The alfalfa plant has a very low content of both starch and water-soluble carbohydrates (WSC) such as sugars and fructan.
 When oil is added as a coating to alfalfa for horses, sugar levels are typically less than 5% but the energy is high enough to support horses in moderate to hard work.
 Feeds are rarely (if ever) sugar free, as even straw contains some sugar which is why we use the phrase “no added sugar” to describe our lowest sugar feeds.
 Combining alfalfa with oil, such as in Alfa-A Oil, produces a feed with 12.5MJ DE per kg, which is equivalent to a conditioning mix but with 10 times less starch!
 Due to its low starch and sugar content, alfalfa horse feed is ideal for the laminitis prone and those with muscle problems.

 When shopping for horse feed, look out for our ‘No Added Sugar’ logo to be sure you are using the lowest sugar options available.
 Our Alfa-A Molasses Free feed is made from pure alfalfa for horses and is naturally low in sugar and starch.

-Alfalfa is a Source of Quality Protein
+Alfalfa is a great source of quality protein

 Alfalfa Horse Feed: A Clean Source of Fibre